No Products in the Cart

 Being that it is 100% organically engineered, it is environmentally conscious and eco-friendly.

-Natural latex mattresses don’t contain any volatile organic compounds and synthetic additives in their material, saving you from the off-gassings that have been reported in a variety of mattresses such as innerspring and memory foams that often use polyurethane foams, glues, and adhesives while manufacturing.
+Natural latex mattresses don’t contain any volatile organic compounds or synthetic additives in their material, saving you from the off-gassings that have been reported in a variety of mattresses, such as innerspring and memory foams, that often use polyurethane foams, glues, and adhesives while manufacturing.

-Every mattress you buy will bring about its distinct smell with it.
+Every mattress you buy will bring a distinct smell with it.
 Most of us never concern ourselves with it as it is of very little bother to us.
-But for those of us who do, we can take solace in the fact that there is no harm from inhaling this odor.
+But for those of us who do, we can take solace in the fact that there is noharm in inhaling this odor.

-Latex, being a naturally extracted material, will accommodate within it the smell that nature has bestowed it with.
-Processing and curing can help lessen the effect of this smell and maybe even change it to something more breathable, but to get rid of it wholly takes a little more effort.
+Latex, being a naturally extracted material, will accommodate within it the smell that nature has bestowed on it.
+Processing and curing can help lessen the effect of this smell and maybe even change it to something more breathable, but getting rid of it altogether takes a little more effort.

 Aside from the smell, latex mattresses are the most comfortable and relaxing beddings available to you.
 The benefits provided by it are extensive, to the point where the smell will be just a minor nuisance in a sea of major comfort.